wso2/docs-ei/en/micro-integrator/docs/references/comparisong-mi7-ei6xx.md

 -	Native Kubernetes support with the integration operator.
 -	Lightweight, container-native, and supports distributed deployments.

-## Comparison: Micro Integrator vs ESB Profile (WSO2 EI 6.x.x Family)
+## Comparison: ESB profile of EI 6.x vs Micro Integrator of EI 7.0

-Given below is a comparision between the Micro Integrator of WSO2 EI 7.0.0 and the ESB profile of WSO2 EI 6.x.x.
+Given below is a comparision between the Micro Integrator of EI 7.0 and the ESB profile of EI 6.x.

 <table>
 	<tr>